afbjorklund/minimal-buildroot/board/aarch64-efi/readme.txt

-The aarch64_efi_defconfig allows to build a minimal Linux system that can boot on all AArch64 servers providing an EFI firmware and ACPI.
+The aarch64_efi_defconfig allows to build a minimal Linux system that can boot on all AArch64 servers providing an EFI firmware.

 Building and booting
 ====================